fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 {% embed_ftChart online-sales-single-series-style-definition-y-axis %}

-In the above sample, **font color** of the y-axis label has been changed.
+In the above sample, **font color** of the Y-axis label has been changed.

 The code to update the cosmetic properties of other elements in **y-axis** is given below: